Adding Feide login to a service

 The user information is transferred to the service as attributes groups in the login response.
 The software can typically make the attributes groups available to your service in various ways.

 Think about what information the service needs to know about the user and host organization.
 Avoid requesting access to more information than the service needs to work.
 Some services only need to log in to ensure that there is a person associated with the education sector, while others need more to personalize the service for the user.
 If you find out later that the service needs more information about the user, you can add more attribute groups.

-For an overview over available attributes, see the section about our attribute groups.
+For an overview of available attributes, see the section about our attribute groups.

 Once you have decided on a protocol and integration method, you can register the service in the Feide customer portal.

 Screenshot of services provided by the organization